Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 Procedures can have multiple polymorphic variables, like:
 `proc :: (a: $A, b: $B, c: $C) -> B, C {...}` whereby some of A, B and C can be the same type.
+Jai guarantees that it will only compile a particular procedure once, for any given combination of type variables.

 For an example, see § 22.4.